Can Lack of Sleep Cause Flu-Like Symptoms?

 For many patients, the underlying issue affecting their sleep is a condition like narcolepsy or sleep apnea.
 Some patients might not even know they have one of these conditions, so they could benefit from a sleep study which can determine whether the patients are suffering from a sleep disorder.

 Sleep disorders require professional treatment, and we provide this here at Koala® Center For Sleep & TMJ Disorders.
 For example, sleep apnea can be treated with oral appliance therapy, a method of treatment that uses a simple oral appliance to prevent the causes of sleep apnea in the first place.
 Other disorders that affect sleep, like TMJ disorder, can also be treated with oral appliance therapy.

 At our clinic, we can help you in a number of ways and address the underlying issue affecting your sleep.
 We’d like to see you for a consultation, so if you’d like to come see us too, give us a call to book with us.
 If you’d prefer to, you can book a consultation with us online at our Appointments page.
-We have multiple locations throughout the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+We have multiple locations throughout the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.